-Loop/Punch Ranges This list shows the current loop and punch range settings.
+Loop/Punch This list shows the current loop and punch range settings.
 Since these are built-in ranges, they cannot be renamed or removed.

 Markers (Including Index) This section lists the session's markers.
-By ticking CD, Ardour is instructed CD to create a CD track index from this marker, which will be included in the TOC or CUE file when exporting.
+By ticking $\ensuremath{\checkmark}$ CD , Ardour is instructed to CD create a CD track index from this marker, which will be included in the TOC or CUE file when exporting.